 - Locate the negative terminal under the hood.
 BMW has a designated copper post.
 If you can’t find the negative (ground) post, connect the black clamp to one of the strut tower bolts.

 - Determine the battery type.
 The battery type is printed on top of the battery.
-Battery type will be Regular/Lead Acid/Flooded or AGM battery.
-If the battery has a black case, it most likely is an AGM battery.
+The battery type will be Regular/Lead Acid/Flooded or AGM.
+If the battery has a black case, it is an AGM battery.
 If the battery has a white case, it is a regular or flooded battery.